Chibale, Zambia: introduction

 The area

 Chibale is an area of approximately 3000 square kilometres in the southwest of Serenje district.
 This district lies in the northeast of Central Province, Zambia.
 Chibale ‘traditionally’ falls under chief Chibale.
 The name Chibale has been in use for more than 120 years.
-Many in Chibale, however, believe that a longer line of chiefs, dating back to the 18th century, led a chiefdom, be it larger, in the same area.
+Many in Chibale, however, believe that a longer line of chiefs, dating back to the 18th century, led a chiefdom, albeit larger, in the same area.
 Chibale chiefdom is one of eight chiefdoms in Serenje district.
 It has existed in its present form since the 1920s, when the British (re)shaped the chiefdoms in the area.

-For the people in Serenje district the name of a chiefdom refers to its characteristics and to the, for an outsider small, style differences within the district.
+For the people in Serenje district, the name of a chiefdom refers to its characteristics and to the, for an outsider small, style differences within the district.

 Maps of Serenje District and Chibale